Azzam-Alhussain/QDCGAN-PYNQ/README.md

 ### HW/SW Training & implementation

 - `PyTorch` folder for training.
-- `Hardware` for the synthesis of the accelerator.
+- `Hardware` folder for the synthesis of the accelerator.
-- `Hardware/Pynq/` for deployment on xilinx SOC-FPGAs having pynq linux.
+- `Hardware/Pynq/` folder for deployment on xilinx SOC-FPGAs having pynq linux.

 ## License